FH-Potsdam/teaching-parametric-design/src/site/en/3d/03-drawing.md

 - [cylinderElliptic](https://openjscad.xyz/docs/module-modeling_primitives.html#.cylinderElliptic)
 - [torus](https://openjscad.xyz/docs/module-modeling_primitives.html#.torus)

-{{task('Getting used to JSCAD', 'Explore the various 2D and 3D elements JSCAD provides, experiment with the various properties and see how it affects the output.')}}
+{{task('Task: Getting used to JSCAD', 'Explore the various 2D and 3D elements JSCAD provides, experiment with the various properties and see how it affects the output.')}}